Get

 Though loneliness is not a behavior trait seen in cats from a physiological sense, it is what people often assume when a cat is suffering from feline separation anxiety syndrome.
 This syndrome comes with signs which we’ve highlighted in this article.
 If you see these signs in your cat, your first course of action should be to get them to a veterinarian for a checkup.

 For cats who are otherwise healthy, the treatment plan varies on a case-by-case basis.
 For those who are experiencing mild issues, it helps to think about enrichment.
-At other times though, more drastic measures are needed – these are best left to professionals and your veterinarian.
+At other times though, more drastic measures are needed – these are best left to professionals and a veterinarian.

-Featured Image Credit: Art_Volkusha, Shutterstock
+Featured Image Credit: Ro_ksy, Shutterstock

 How useful was this post?